rahul9908/Medical-AI-search-assistant/README.md

 Slow response → First call is slower; use smaller models if needed

-🎯 Future Enhancements
+Future Enhancements
 Expand dataset with more patients

 Add caching for faster queries

 Streaming responses

 Support for medical images

 Multi-turn conversation support

 Fine-tuned embeddings on medical corpora

 GraphQL API

 Docker deployment

-📝 License
+License
 This project is for educational purposes only.

-👨‍💻 Author
+Author
 Rahul Tammalla
 Built as a demonstration of multi-agent RAG systems for healthcare.

+yaml
+Copy code